-As the school has a large proportion of children with SEND all areas needed resources to help cater for these children's needs.
+As the school has a large proportion of children with SEND, all areas need resources to help cater for these children's needs.

-For this reason the majority of funding has been used to provide small classes with teaching assistant support particularly for literacy which is a whole school area for concern.
+For this reason the majority of funding has been used to provide small classes with teaching assistant support.
+The Psychological Service is used to support children and advise teachers where necessary.